JinkyoJB/jungleProject/README.md

 - `webpack`: module bundler for JavaScript
 - `webpack-cli`: command-line interface for webpack
 - `webpack-dev-server`: development server that provides live reloading and other features for webpack

-## Downloading and Using
-To download and use this boilerplate:

-1. Clone this repository to your local machine.
-2. Navigate to the project directory in your terminal and run `npm install` to install the required dependencies.
-3. Edit the `.env` file in the root directory of the project and add any necessary environment variables.
-4. Run `npm run build` to build the project for production using webpack.
-This command will bundle all the JavaScript, CSS, and other assets and create a `dist` folder in your project directory.
-5. Run `npm run start` to start the server using nodemon and the bundled files in the `dist` folder.
-The `start` script uses nodemon to monitor changes to your server files and restarts the server automatically when changes are detected.
-Alternatively, you can use `npm run dev` to start the webpack dev server and the server using concurrently.

 ## File Structure
 This boilerplate has the following file structure: